sh0nk/matplotlib4j/README.md

 * Java 8
 * Python with Matplotlib installed

 It may work with almost all not too old `Python` and `Matplotlib` versions, but no guarantee.
-It has been tested with
+It has been tested on MacOS with

 * Python 2.7.10, 3.6.1
 * Matplotlib 1.3.1, 2.0.2